ComposableFi/whitepaper/whitepaper.md

 Alice initiates the transaction on the source chain, locking the funds in a time locked contract and storing the parameters of the proposed transaction,  then confirms it will relay the transaction by interacting with the contract, which permanently locks the funds.
 (The confirmation can be negotiated and signed off-chain to reduce gas fees for the relayer).

 After XCT-lock has been confirmed, the RelayerSet sends Alice the XCT-unlock transaction, which she commits on the destination chain.
-Fig.~(\ref{fig:v3_protocol}) illustrates the complete process.
+Fig.[(6)](#fig_protocol)) illustrates the complete process.

+<a name="fig_protocol"></a>
 ![Time interaction scheme of the different actors for a XCT using RelayerSets](./images/mosaic/phase3/protocol.png)

 ##### Disputes
 A malicious RelayerSet can commit fraud in a number of ways, which are handled through on-chain dispute and settled by slashing the stake of the relayers.

   * **Case 1.
 RelayerSet and user submit a XCT-unlock with no corresponding XCT-lock on the source chain.**
-  As illustrated in Fig.~(\ref{fig:dispute1}), when a validator observes a fraud on the destination chain, he musts dispute the RelayerSet on the source and destination chain.
+  As illustrated in Fig.[(7)](#fig_dispute1), when a validator observes a fraud on the destination chain, he musts dispute the RelayerSet on the source and destination chain.
 Disputes on the source chain are more easily settled since the validator only needs to submit the XCT-unlock event to show the intention of the relayer to commit fraud, independently of the inclusion or finality on the destination chain.

   However, disputes on the destination chain are way more complex since different chains present different finality and consensus models.
 In order to address this problem, we resort to different proof-of-non-membership that can immediately settle the dispute.
 If that is not feasible, the dispute may be resolved through decentralized governance.

+  <a name="fig_dispute1"></a>
   ![Time interaction scheme of the dispute resolution when no XCT-lock event is triggered on source chain](images/mosaic/phase3/dispute1.png)

   * **Case 2.
 RelayerSet and/or user create a transaction in the destination chain with a different corresponding transaction on source chain.**
   The solution to this dispute is actually identical to the previous one, as there will be no corresponding entry for the transaction on the source chain.
 Nonetheless, this case will be less common, as the amount of funds lost by the user is greater (the stake + the cost of the XCT-lock transaction), while it does not present additional gains with regards to case 1.

   * **Case 3.
 RelayerSet does not create a corresponding transaction on destination chain.**
   Since the RelayerSet confirms on the source chain that it will relay by signing the XCT proposal, the fraud proof becomes showing the destination chain that RelayerSet committed to signing an XCT-unlock.
 The user can then re-obtain their funds on the destination chain.
-The proof is depicted in Fig.~(\ref{fig:dispute3}).
+The proof is depicted in Fig.[(8)](#fig_dispute3).

+  <a name="fig_dispute3"></a>
   ![Time interaction scheme of the dispute resolution when no transaction is created on destination chain](images/mosaic/phase3/dispute3.png)

 In the case where an honest RelayerSet provides XCT-unlock, but the user does not submit the transaction, the RelayerSet may still submit the XCT-unlock transaction during the dispute window and slash funds from the XCT.